yegortokmakov/phprtest/README.md

 PHPPerfTest
 -------

-PHPPerfTest is a small performance tests for modern PHP applications.
+PHPPerfTest is a simple performance tests for modern PHP applications.
 In a fashion of PHPUnit, it allows developers to keep track of memory consumption and execution time of critical parts of software.
 PHPPerfTest allows to set up soft and hard limits for each test suite and is easy to integrate with your favorite CI solution.